Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Deflection angle

 \section{Deflection angle}

-Potentially, the modification to the path taken by the photon leads to the following two observable quantities: \begin{enumerate} \item Photon arrival-time at the detector \item Photon deflection-angle at the detector \end{enumerate} In Ref.~\cite{Prasanna:2003ix} the authors used photon dispersion relation and computed the photon's arrival time in Schwarzschild space-time.
-Since we consider time-dependent black hole space-times, photon deflection-angle is more suited.
-Hence, in this work, we obtain the deflection angle of the photon in both Schwarzschild and Sultana Dyer space-times.
+Potentially, the modification to the path taken by the photon leads to change in the following two observable quantities: \begin{enumerate} \item Photon arrival-time at the detector \item Photon deflection-angle at the detector \end{enumerate} In Ref.~\cite{Prasanna:2003ix}, the authors used photon dispersion relation and computed the photon's arrival time in Schwarzschild spacetime.
+Since we consider time-dependent black hole spacetimes, the photon deflection angle is more suitable.
+Hence, in this work, we obtain the total deflection angle of the non-minimally coupled photon in both Schwarzschild and Sultana Dyer spacetimes and compare the results.